reactjs/react.dev/content/docs/reference-test-renderer.md

 testInstance.findByType(type)
 ```

-Find the only descendant test instance with the provided `type`.
+Find a single descendant test instance with the provided `type`.
 If there is not exactly one test instance with the provided `type`, it will throw an error.

 ### `testInstance.findByProps()`